xdg_wm_base

 destroy()

-Remove xdg_popup interface
+remove xdg_popup interface

 This destroys the popup.
 Explicitly destroying the xdg_popup object will also dismiss the popup, and unmap the surface.